bbethge/eschers-mirror/README.md

 Credits
 =======
 Files in the `clutter-gst-0.10` directory I borrowed from the Clutter git repo.
-`data/background.jpg` (which is not currently used) is by Jurvetson from flickr.
+`data/background.jpg` (which is not currently used) is by [Steve Jurvetson] (https://www.flickr.com/photos/jurvetson) from flickr.
 Unlike everything else, it is under a Creative Commons Attribution license.